 (Re)Connecting Gender Studies

-On November 13th, Sophia’s Junior Network will be hosting the (Re)Connecting Gender Studies conference.
+On November 13th, Sophia’s Junior Network hosted the (Re)Connecting Gender Studies conference.

-This conference aims to (re)connect PhD students and gender researchers across different boundaries: between universities, between universities and other research institutions, between activism and research, between disciplines, and between languages.
+This conference aimed to (re)connect PhD students and gender researchers across different boundaries: between universities, between universities and other research institutions, between activism and research, between disciplines, and between languages.

-The programme will consist of two parts.
-First, selected researchers will present their ongoing or recent research and engage with the audience.
-Finally, participants will have the opportunity to meet and connect during our slow networking activity, in which we will be tapping into subjects such as ‘finding common ground’ and ‘bridging differences’.
+The programme consisted of two parts.
+First, selected researchers presented their ongoing or recent research and engaged with the audience.
+Finally, participants had the opportunity to meet and connect during our slow networking activity, in which we tapped into subjects such as ‘finding common ground’ and ‘bridging differences’.
 How can we incorporate different strands of gender studies within one strong and connected network, especially in times of gender fatigue and the mobilisations against gender studies?
 How can we use gender studies to open new paths and critically rethink society (e.g. intersectionality, ecology, slow science)?